upgradingdave/camunda-demo-c7-formio/README.md

 ## How it works

-When the Spring Boot application starts, a deployment is automatically created and deplyed based on the `src/main/resources/META-INF/processes.xml` file.
+When the Spring Boot application starts, a deployment is automatically created and deployed based on the `src/main/resources/META-INF/processes.xml` file.

 The default deployment contains the following 3 resources: